adorsys/xs2a/doc/spec/PIS_01.Payment.md

-## PIS_01_02 Payment Initiation for Bulk Payments and Multiple Payments
+## PIS_01_02 Payment Initiation for Bulk PaymentsNew and Multiple PaymentsNew

 ### Call